phan/phan/internal/Phan-Config-Settings.md

 Phan will give up on suggesting a different name in issue messages if the number of candidates (for a given suggestion category) is greater than `suggestion_check_limit`.

-Set this to `0` to disable most suggestions for similar names, to other namespaces.
+Set this to `0` to disable most suggestions for similar names, and only suggest identical names in other namespaces.
-Set this to `PHP_INT_MAX` (or other large value) to always suggesting similar names to other namespaces.
+Set this to `PHP_INT_MAX` (or other large value) to always suggest similar names and identical names in other namespaces.

-(Phan will be a bit slower when this config setting is a larger value)
+Phan will be a bit slower when this config setting is large.
+A lower value such as 50 works for suggesting misspelled classes/constants in namespaces, but won't give you suggestions for globally namespaced functions.

-(Default: `50`)
+(Default: `1000`)